Gazpacho

 1.

-With the office knife, make an incision in the shape of an X at both the top and base of each tomato, about an inch in each direction.
+With a paring knife, score an X at the top and base of each tomato, about an inch in each direction.

 2.